cube-js/cube/docs/Cube.js-Backend/@cubejs-backend-server-core.md

 ### telemetry

+Cube.js collects high-level anonymous usage statistics for servers started in development mode.
+It doesn't track any credentials, schema contents or queries issued.
+This statistics is used solely for the purpose of constant cube.js improvement.

-Cube.js collects anonymous events to better understand our users.
-You can opt out of event tracking any time by setting `telemetry` option to `false` or, alternatively, by setting `CUBEJS_TELEMETRY` environment variable to `false`.
+You can opt out of it any time by setting `telemetry` option to `false` or, alternatively, by setting `CUBEJS_TELEMETRY` environment variable to `false`.